 Similarly, your experience of the academic and campus atmosphere will be as thorough as you make it.
 Don’t sit back and allow the day to escape; plan ahead and take hold of every opportunity you can in order to make the most informed decision about where you will pursue your college degree.

-Are you interested in pursuing a degree from Silver Lake College?
-We invite you to attend our Campus Visit Day for additional information regarding the kind of degrees offered at Silver Lake.
+Are you interested in pursuing a degree from Silver Lake College of the Holy Family?
+We invite you to attend our Campus Visit Day for additional information regarding the kind of degrees offered at Silver Lake College of the Holy Family.